Skip to main content

 7. The application automatically recognizes when the file is updated and redeploys itself with the updated configuration.

-8. Check that the configuration is valid and successfully applied (Step 5 of Installation Guide).
+8. Check that the configuration is valid and successfully applied (Configuration file checks).

-Some of the microservices can run on GPU which increase the processing speed.
-Microservices that can run on GPU are deepfake-detection, emotion-recognition, enhanced-speech-to-text-built-on-whisper, gender-identification, language-identification, speaker-diarization, voice-activity-detection, and voiceprint-extraction.
+Some of the technologies can run on GPU which increase the processing speed.
+Technologies that can run on GPU are age-estimation, audio-manipulation-detection, deepfake-detection, emotion-recognition, enhanced-speech-to-text-built-on-whisper, gender-identification, keyword-spotting, language-identification, replay-attack-detection, speaker-diarization, voice-activity-detection, and voiceprint-extraction.

 At first make sure virtual appliance can see the GPU device(s).
 Use nvidia-smi to list all the devices.
 If device is present and visible to the system, then output should look like: